 Most people that eat today’s highly processed diet are exposed to high levels of oils (like genetically-modified corn and soy) that are high in omega-6 fatty acids.
 The problem with this is that when omega-6 fatty acids out-number omega-3 fatty acids in the diet, increasing levels of inflammation are seen.
 This sets the stage for an array of diseases that include autoimmune thyroiditis, diabetes, obesity, and cancer.

-When it comes to autoimmunity, the role of omega-3 fatty acids is well documented.
-Omega-3 fatty acids have anti-inflammatory properties and studies have found that their use in autoimmune disease is significantly beneficial as Omega-3 fatty acid supplementation decreases disease activity and lowers the use of anti-inflammatory drugs.
-1
+When it comes to autoimmunity, the role of omega-3 fatty acids from fish oil is well documented.
+Omega-3 fatty acids have anti-inflammatory properties and studies have found that they can decrease disease activity and lower the use of anti-inflammatory drugs.

-Omega-3 fatty acids found from fish oils seem to be the most beneficial when it comes to fighting inflammation.
-Naturally, the best way to guarantee that you are getting optimal amounts of fish oil is to consume wild-caught fatty fish like salmon and mackerel three to four times per week (if you’re concerned about mercury, read this first).
+- The best way to guarantee that you are getting optimal amounts of omega-3 fatty acids is to consume wild-caught fatty fish like salmon and mackerel three to four times per week (if you’re concerned about mercury, read this first).
 Fish and seafood not only contain omega-3 fatty acids, but they also contain important vitamins and minerals that act like antioxidants.

-Dr. Isabella Wentz, an expert in Hashimoto’s thyroiditis and author of the books, Hashimoto’s Thyroiditis and Hashimoto’s Protocol, recommends taking selenium along with vitamin E and thyroid medication on an empty stomach in the morning.
+Dr. Isabella Wentz, an expert in Hashimoto’s thyroiditis and author of the books, Hashimoto’s Thyroiditis, recommends taking selenium along with vitamin E and thyroid medication (if you take it) on an empty stomach in the morning.